 In our facilities, we give all our service users the support to make their own meals as a community.
 We expect involvement from all our service users in planning menus and shopping for ingredients, as well as the preparation of the meals themselves.
 Many of our service users find this a particularly enjoyable aspect of life, and the skills learned are exceptionally useful.
 If your loved one has any special dietary requirements, just make sure to inform us, and we’ll make sure that these are being met.

-We have a wide range of activities available in our unit, and we expect involvement from all of our service users in their planning and organisation.
+We have a wide range of activities available in our unit, and we expect involvement from all of our young people in their planning and organisation.
 We also support them in accessing a range of activities in the local community.
 You can find out more detail about these on our Location page, which also details transport routes and motorway access.

-We always welcome feedback from our service users and their families, and if you have anything you think we should hear, we’ll always make time to listen.
+We always welcome feedback from our young people and their families, and if you have anything you think we should hear, we’ll always make time to listen.
 You can read the full details on how we handle your feedback in our Key Information section above.